deepmodeling/APEX/README.md

     }
 }
 ```
-In this way, user do not need to indicate an image to run APEX.
-Instead, the APEX should be pre-installed within the default `Python3` environment to run normally.
+In this approach, the user is not required to specify an image for executing APEX.
+Rather, APEX should be pre-installed in the default `Python3` environment to ensure proper functioning.